gillandsiphon/gillandsiphon.github.io/content/posts/scrabble-case-study.md

 * A little finagling and:

-> Eight tasteful blue squares make an hexagon shape (spaced out) in the penultimate concentric square of the grid.
+> Eight tasteful blue squares make a hexagon shape (spaced out) in the penultimate concentric square of the grid.

 !["scrabble35"](/img/scrabble35.png)